North Dakota Highway 50

 State highway in North Dakota, U.S.

 Highway 50 through the Lostwood National Wildlife Refuge with Lostwood Lake on the right.

-North Dakota Highway 50 (ND 50) is a 100.245 mi north–south state highway in the U.S. state of North Dakota.
+North Dakota Highway 50 (ND 50) is a 100.245 mi east–west state highway in the U.S. state of North Dakota.
 ND 50's western terminus is a continuation as Montana Highway 258 (MT 258) at the Montana border, and the eastern terminus is at U.S. Route 52 (US 52) northwest of Donnybrook.